This topic is intended for administrators and developers with administration access rights in Episerver.

 |URL||Enter the URL for the site, for example,“http://examplesite.com”. asset|

 |Start page||Select the page to which the visitor is sent if only a host name is specified.|

-The following example shows a default website with several host names, languages and redirection types configured:
+The following example shows a default website with different host names, languages and redirection types configured:

 This example would lead to the following behavior:

-- A request to https://www.examplesite.se is served the Swedish content.
+- A request to http://www.examplesite.se is served the Swedish content.
 Note that canonical links added in the templates should point to http://examplesite.se

-- A request to https://redirected.com is redirected to https://examplesite.com using an HTTP 302 response as per the wildcard specification.
+- A request to http://redirected.com is redirected to http://examplesite.com using an HTTP 302 response as per the wild card specification.